AEROPLANE CRAFT FOR KIDS!

 • SHAPING THE NOSE.

-• To make the front of the plane, the nose, you can follow a similar template or cut out about 5 sections into points out of a smaller inner tube, that can fold inwards.
+• To make the front of the plane, the nose, you can follow a similar template or cut out about 5 sections into points out of a smaller inner tube, which can fold inwards.

 • PRACTICE, PRACTICE.